moderninterpreters/markup/README.md

 ## See also

-XHP for PHP, and Scala both support HTML inside of code for very similar motivations.
+XHP for PHP, and JSX for React both support HTML inside of code for very similar motivations.

+@fukamachi released [LSX](https://github.com/fukamachi/lsx) in the same Quicklisp release that markup came out (although his repo goes back much longer, around the time I first started working on Markup internally.).
+Functionally, it's super similar to Markup and Fukamachi is a pretty fantastic Lisper, and maybe in the future we should consolidate.

 ## License